-We store personal information in computer storage facilities, paper-based files and other records.
-We take steps to protect the personal information against loss, unauthorised access, use modification or disclosure, and against other misuse.
+We store personal data in computer storage facilities, paper-based files and other records.
+We take steps to protect the personal data against loss, unauthorised access, use modification or disclosure, and against other misuse.
 These steps include password protection and access privileges for accessing our IT system, encryption of data stored and physical access restrictions to paper files.
-Some of these services, such as hosting our computer file servers, are provided by third parties in the UK and we endeavour to ensure that they also have adequate privacy safeguards in place through the use of contractual measures to protect personal information and data.
+Some of these services, such as hosting our computer file servers, are provided by third parties in the UK and we endeavour to ensure that they also have adequate privacy safeguards in place through the use of contractual measures to protect personal data.

-Because transmission of information over the internet is often insecure we do not accept responsibility for the security of information you send to or receive from us over the internet, or for any unauthorised access or use of that information by others over the internet.
+Because transmission of information over the internet is often insecure, we do not accept responsibility for the security of information you send to or receive from us over the internet, or for any unauthorised access or use of that information by others over the internet.

-For the purposes connected with providing our products and services to you, we may share your data with third parties but we will not use or share your personal information for any other purpose without first obtaining your consent, unless required by law.
+For the purposes connected with providing our products and services to you, we may share your data with third parties but we will not use or share your personal data for any other purpose without first obtaining your consent, unless required by law.

 In any event we will only use your personal data for the purposes for which it is collected, or purposes which are very similar.